tytydraco/yessleep/out/My_mother_told_me_I_was_the_lucky_one_Im_trying_to_figure_out_what_she_meant.md

 “Could you stay with me,” I asked.
 “Just for a little bit, until I fall asleep.”

 “You’re practically a teenager,” she said.
+As she spoke, she looked toward my feet and picked something up off the floor.
+It was a knife, maybe six inches long.

+"Where'd you get this?" she asked.

+"It isn't mine," I answered quietly.

+"You're a liar," she said bitterly.
+"And a little coward."

-And then she closed the door, leaving me in the dark.
+For a moment, she looked at the knife thoughtfully, turning it over in the moonlight.
+Then she took the weapon and left, closing the door behind her and leaving me in the dark.
 Soon, I heard the scratch of her pencil as she got out her crosswords.
 I was alone, utterly alone in the dark, and for once, I was glad.

 I kept listening to the distant scratching until [I fell asleep.](https://www.reddit.com/r/scarymaxx/comments/zwo5o8/welcome_to_the_world_of_scarymaxx/)